18prajwal/Employee/README.md

 Emp_continue_forEach class is to demonstrate continue statement using for each loop.

-Emp_if_switch class is to demonstrate switch condition statement.
+Emp_if_switch class is to demonstrate if else and switch condition statement.

 Reversestring class is to demonstrate reversing a string using single for loop and charAt() string method.